About my Camera Equipment for Mountain Photography

 In the case of a climb that is very demanding for me, I choose to be light and I lose a lot of flexibility, without suffering too much on image quality.

-My set-up for these type of climbs is a Sigma DP1x with one space battery.
-I carry this camera in a small chalk bag on my waist.
-The DP1x weights 290 g and produces stunning images at a fixed focal length of 28 mm (in 35 mm format).
+My set-up for these type of climbs was a Sigma DP1x with one space battery.
+Now I use the new Ricoh GR III.
+I carry this camera in a small chalk bag on my waist with several space batteries.
+The Ricoh weights below 300 g and produces stunning images at a fixed focal length of 28 mm (in 35 mm format).
 Sometimes I also take a very small tripod with me.

 Challenging and long trip but not at my limits